 Identify your market

 Look at the supply and demand; find out if people really do want your product.
-Apart from the size of the potential market, what is also important is to know if it is a short-term demand or a permanent demand.
+Apart from the size of the potential market, which is also important is to know if it is a short-term demand or a permanent demand.

 Will people enjoy your services or will they want to try it out once out of curiosity.
 Your business will be your source of income to knowing the market and its demographics to understand if this source of income will be long-term or temporary/seasonal.